 Another damn scooter!

-The girl and Louise rode on the scooter we rented and I rode on the back of another scooter with the guy.
+The girl and Louise rode on the scooter we rented.
+While I rode on the back of another scooter with the guy.
 They somehow (probably because they grew up driving on these shitty roads) got us out of there and back on what now seemed like the world’s easiest roads.